Whether as a quick snack, an on-the-go breakfast, or a sugary dessert, muffins have almost no haters!

-The first piece of advice that you’ll want to pay attention to has to do with the temperature.
-If you try to bake the muffins at a temperature that is not ideal, then you’ll be more likely to encounter mishaps.
+The first thing you should pay attention to is the baking temperature.
+If you bake the muffins at the wrong temperature or one that isn’t ideal, chances are you’ll encounter mishaps.

-For example, many people have experienced having muffins spill over while baking.
-Some of the batter might even drip down into the oven and this will create a terrible smell.
+For example, your muffins may spill over the molds while baking.
+Some of the batter might even drip down into the oven and cause a terrible burn smell.

-You might be worried that this won’t work out since the muffin recipes advise against baking at such a high temperature.
-However, it’s going to work to your advantage when you’re trying to get the muffins to rise higher.
+You might be worried that this won’t work since many muffin recipes tell you to avoid baking at such a high temperature.
+But these recipes don’t care about getting the muffins to rise higher.

-Of course, you won’t be able to bake the muffins for as long when you set the temperature higher.
-Generally, you should be able to get good results when baking muffins between eighteen and twenty minutes at this temperature.
+Of course, you should reduce the baking time when you set the temperature higher.
+Generally, you’ll get a good rise by baking between 18 and 20 minutes at this temperature.

-You might need to experiment a little bit depending on the type of muffins that you’re making.
-It should eventually be possible to pinpoint the best time.
+You’ll probably need to experiment a bit at first depending on the type of muffins you’re making.

 2 – Use Room-Temperature Ingredients